 KnowNow is one of just a few companies at the forefront of dealing with data in a manner that is suitable to the IoT – Clive Longbottom, July 2015

 There is an excellent articlepublished on ComputerWeekly.com today written by Clive Longbottom.
 Clive came to IBM Hursley last week on the day that our BeatHouse demonstration was installed in their IoT laboratory.

 IoT lab IBM Hursley

 As well as looking at the demonstrations we had a wide ranging discussion about everything from the growth in requirements for data expertise to the implications for security and privacy.

 This week we have been setting up a demonstration of our BeatHouse service at the IBM Internet of Things (IoT) lab in Hursley, Winchester.
-It will be used by ourselves and IBM to demonstrate how you can use a suite a technologies to rapidly develop new services using real time information.
+It will be used by ourselves and IBM to demonstrate how you can use their suite of technologies to rapidly develop new services using real-time information.

 What is BeatHouse anyway?

 BeatHouse – Grand Prix analytics for your home